NY1: Format

 The most-common "program" on NY1 is a half-hour "news wheel" that begins at the top and bottom of each hour.
-It begins with a recap of top news headlines named the "NY1 Minute" and includes weather every 10 minutes "on the ones."
+It begins with a recap of top news headlines named the "NY1 Minute" and includes weather every 10 minutes "on the ones".
 The remainder of the half-hour is filled with mostly taped news segments heavily focusing on stories from the New York metropolitan area.
 There are 15 minutes of commercials per hour.

-Nearly all stories are pre-recorded, even segments made to look like they are occurring live; instead of a "live" indicator during field reports from NY1's reporters, most stories seen on the channel have an on-screen graphic merely stating that the reporter is/was "on scene."
+Nearly all stories are pre-recorded, even segments made to look like they are occurring live; instead of a "live" indicator during field reports from NY1's reporters, most stories seen on the channel have an on-screen graphic merely stating that the reporter is/was "on scene".
 This is because when the report was first broadcast, it may have originally been shown live but is not once it is re-aired, unless it updates a breaking news event.
 Moreover, reporters generally tape their own stories with video cameras (a practice known as video journalism), and send these taped reports to the newsroom to be edited for broadcast.
 A practice unique only to NY1 when it debuted, the 'one-man band' mode of journalism where the reporter records their own stories and surrounding narration has now become a standard with most local newscasts throughout the United States.

 Locally produced programs

 Mornings on 1

 Mornings on 1, which debuted on October 23, 2017, is a three-hour live weekday morning newscast (airs weekdays from 6:00 a.m. to 9:00 a.m.) that is designed to help New Yorkers get an informed start to their day with a dynamic mix of local news, headlines, politics, weather, and transit reports.
-Mornings on 1 is anchored by Pat Kiernan, meteorologist Erick Adame, traffic reporter Jamie Stelter, and business anchor Annika Pergament.
+Mornings on 1 is anchored by Pat Kiernan and traffic reporter Jamie Stelter.